Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

 \subsubsection{Extended Urn Codebook}

-Although i.i.d.\ and i.i.d.\ mixture sources are also exchangeable, they do not incur the $O(k)$ overhead.
+Although i.i.d.\ and i.i.d.\ mixture sources are also exchangeable, they incur less than $O(k)$ overhead.
 The reason is that i.i.d.\ and i.i.d.\ mixtures are \emph{infinitely} extendable.
-In this section, we investigate coding for exchangeable sources that are \emph{finitely} extendable, and show that a better rate can already be achieved in this case.
-Recall that a source $(X_1,\cdots,X_k)$ is \emph{$d$-extendable} if it has the same distribution as the first $k$ elements of a longer exchangeable sequence $(X_1, \cdots, X_k, \cdots, X_d)$.
-The idea is that for a $d$-extendable source, we can construct modified version of the urn codebook by sampling from realizations of $(X_1,\cdots,X_k,\cdots,X_{d})$.
+In this section, we investigate coding for exchangeable sources that are \emph{finitely} extendable, and show that a better common message length can already be achieved in this case.
+Recall that sources $(X_1,\cdots,X_k)$ are \emph{$d$-extendable} if they have the same distribution as the first $k$ elements of a longer exchangeable sequence $(X_1, \cdots, X_k, \cdots, X_d)$.
+The idea is that if the sources are $d$-extendable, we can construct modified version of the urn codebook by sampling from realizations of $(X_1,\cdots,X_k,\cdots,X_{d})$.